Skip to main content Skip to secondary navigation

 Salaries and Fringe Benefits

-Teaching Assistantships are normally funded by university, school, or degree program funds, and these sources are charged for the full amount of the student’s compensation, including salary plus a fringe benefit rate (to fund the Cardinal Care subsidy program).
+Teaching assistantships are normally funded by university, school, or degree program funds, and these sources are charged for the full amount of the student’s compensation, including salary plus a fringe benefit rate (to fund the Cardinal Care subsidy program).

-Research Assistantships are generally funded by research grants and contracts, although university, school, or degree program funds may also be used.
+Research assistantships are generally funded by research grants and contracts, although university, school, or degree program funds may also be used.
 These sources are charged for the full amount of the student’s salary, plus a fringe benefit rate (to fund the Cardinal Care subsidy program).
 Tuition allowance for RAs is subsidized by either university or school sources (see below).

 Back to top

-7. Work in Addition to Assistantship Appointments
+7. Work in Addition to Assistantship Appointment

 U.S. citizens and permanent residents are permitted to work an additional 8 hours per week in incidental hourly employment, unrelated to the assistantship (this additional work may not be in the form of another assistantship).